-Most likely you will be able to see clearly by the same evening of the procedure.
-By the next day, you would be able to resume normal activity but will have to use drops and follow the protocols that your doctor has advised.
+Most likely, you will see clearly by the same evening of the procedure.
+By the next day, you would resume regular activity but use drops and follow the doctor's protocols.

-Insurance companies consider lasik as a cosmetic procedure and thus dont cover this procedure.
-This happens in majory of our patients.
-Very rarely however, we do hear that some of our patients have been able to get their reimbursements.
+Insurance companies consider Lasik a cosmetic procedure and thus don't cover this procedure.
+Most of our patients are denied insurance.
+We rarely hear that some of our patients have been able to get their reimbursements.